dwave-examples/kibble-zurek/README.md

 Most the code related to configuring and analyzing the Ising problem is in the [helpers/qa.py](helpers/qa.py) and [helpers/kz_calcs.py](helpers/kz_calcs.py) files.
 The remaining files mostly support the user interface.

+The [helpers/qa.py](helpers/qa.py) file provides the following functions related to the use of the quantum computer:

+*   ``create_bqm()`` generates a binary quadratic model (BQM) to represent the ring of spins with a given coupling strength.

+*   ``find_one_to_one_embedding()`` find a minor embedding for the problem with a single qubit representing each logical spin in the ring.
+The function makes a few attempts to find such an embedding.
+This function is used only if no valid cached minor-embedding is available for the quantum computer.

+*   Additional convenience functions.

+The [helpers/kz_calcs.py](helpers/kz_calcs.py) file provides the following functions related to Kibble-Zurek calculations:

+*   ``theoretical_kink_density()`` calculates the kink density predicted for the configured the coupling strength and annealing time.

+*   ``kink_stats()`` calculates the kink density for the sample set returned from the quantum computer.

+You can find more information in the documentation and comments in those files.

+TO DO: add note about adjusting schedule energy to compensate for it being a tad high.
+Reference to section "Extracting annealing schedules" in [[1]](#1).

 ---
 **Note:** Standard practice for submitting problems to Leap solvers is to use